 If the disease is caught early enough, it can be treated with an antitoxin by a vet.
 However, a home remedy of one teaspoon of Epsom salts mixed with 1 oz of warm water given daily with a dropper can also work.

 Infectious Bronchitis is a common chicken disease in backyard flocks.
 This is because most wild flocks develop a resistance to it from increased exposure.

 - Misshapen or soft-shelled eggs

-This bacterial disease infects the eyes or nose and is highly infectious.
+This bacterial disease infects the eyes or nose.
+Coryza is highly contagious.

 Symptoms of Infectious Coryza